 Well ok, the truth is, they’re a bit different, but not in a negative way, just different.

 You’ve gotta get used to them, is all.

 Once you’ve got used to not cooking with oil, you’ll probably find the oil-roasted vegetables taste oily and the zero-oil roasted vegetables taste tasty.

 But there are a few tips to know before you dive into roasting without oil and risk spoiling your meal.

+So here you have it, no-oil roasted vegetables and every bit as tasty.
 Except I think they’re even more delicious.

-Less oil, more healthy, fewer calories.
+Less oil, healthier, fewer calories.

 Table of Contents